 Cuban Culture on the Edge brings to Coral Gables and the larger South Florida community new, cutting edge programs from and on Cuba rarely seen or discussed in S. Florida.
 Curated by Dr. Lillian Manzor and hosted by the Miami Observatory on Communication and Creative Industries and the Department of Modern Languages and Literatures, it is the only space that brings Cuban artists and scholars form the island to Coral Gables and it is one of the few platforms in S. Florida that brings together alternative, young Cuban artists with their American and US-Cuban counterparts.

 Miami Dade College has a long and rich history of involvement in the cultural arts, providing South Florida with a vast array of artistic and literary offerings including The Miami Book Fair International, the Florida Center for the Literary Arts, the MDC Live!
 Performing Arts Series, The MDC Tower Theater Cinema Series, nine visual arts galleries including The Freedom Tower at Miami Dade College and the School of Entertainment and Design Technology, in addition to the renowned Miami International Film Festival.
 MDC is the largest institution of higher education in the country and is nationally recognized for many of its academic and cultural programs.
 With an enrollment of more than 174,000 students, MDC is the nation’s top producer of degrees.
-The college’s eight campuses and outreach centers offer nearly 300 distinct degree programs including several baccalaureate degrees.
+The college’s seven campuses and outreach centers offer nearly 300 distinct degree programs including several baccalaureate degrees.
 It has admitted nearly 2 million students since it opened its doors in 1960.

 For additional information, please contact MDC’s Art Gallery System at 305-237-7700.

 Juan Mendieta, 305-237-7611, email@example.com, MDC communications director